bissessk/Musical-Instrument-Classification-Using-Deep-Learning/README.md

 # Musical-Instrument-Classification-Using-Deep-Learning
-This project. involves classifying musical instruments given a sample of music.
+This project involves classifying musical instruments given a sample of music.
 The goal was to determine which instrument (e.g. trumpet, violin, piano) is playing.

 The datasets used came from
 [Prof. Juan Bello](http://steinhardt.nyu.edu/faculty/Juan_Pablo_Bello) and his former PhD student Eric Humphrey.
 Together they created a complete data set